 What are some oil pulling benefits?

-What are some scientific studies about Oil Pulling?
+What are some scientific studies about Oil Pulling and Oral Health?

 Kaushik M, Reddy P, Sharma R, Udameshi P, Mehra N, Marwaha A The Effect of Coconut Oil pulling on Streptococcus mutans Count in Saliva in Comparison with Chlorhexidine Mouthwash.
 Journal of Contemporary Dental Practice 2016 Jan1; 17(1):38-41

 Faizal C. Peedikayil, Prathima Sreenivasan, and Arun Narayanan Effect of coconut oil in plaque related gingivitis - A preliminary report Journal Nigerian Medical Journal.
 56(2): 143-147, 2015 Mar-Apr

 S Asokan, B Purohit Tooth brushing, oil pulling and tissue regeneration: A review of holistic approaches to oral health Journal of Ayurveda and Integrative Medicine.
 2(2):64-68, 2011 Apr-Jun

 Asokan S, Kumar RS, Emmadi P, Raghuraman R, Sivakumar N Effect of oil pulling on halitosis and microorganisms causing halitosis: a randomized controlled pilot trial Journal of the Indian Society of Pedodontics and Preventive Dentistry.
 2011 Apr - June; 29(2):90-4

 Thaweboon, J Nakaparksin, B Thaweboon.
 Effect of Oil-Pulling on Oral Microorganisms in Biofilm Models Asia Journal of Public Health: 2011 May-Aug.
 (PDF)